maryam-tabar/maryam-tabar.github.io/researchlab.md

 subtitle:
 ---

-The Society-Centered Data Science Lab aims to
+The Society-Centered Data Science Lab aims to make significant contributions to the data science field to address grand social challenges, and enhance social good.
+In particular, our primary focus is on developing innovative data-driven solutions to help mitigate presssing social issues faced by vulnerable and disadvantaged communities.

 ### Current Group Members
 <ul>